hugodopradofernandes/LangChain_PDFChat_Oobabooga/README.md

-# LangChain_PDFChat_Oobabooga
+# LangChain_Wrapper_LocalLLM

+Wrapper to chat with a local llm, sending custom content: Webpages, PDFs, Youtube video transcripts.
-PDF CHAT BOT with a local llm # A fork from https://github.com/sebaxzero/LangChain_PDFChat_Oobabooga
+_Its a fork from https://github.com/sebaxzero/LangChain_PDFChat_Oobabooga_

 Oobabooga install is not covered here!!!